STEM-Enable/bookdownOrClavertondown/docs/index.md

   * Citation management via Pandoc, biblatex or natbib
   * Embedding of web pages and HTML widgets
 * Output to HTML book, LaTeX/PDF and EPub3 only
+  * Multiple output formats but structure may be inconsistent e.g. numbering is internally consistent but may differ between formats

 # ClavertonDown

-* Designed to enable authors of **lecture notes** to meet the diverse needs of students by production of a coherent **set** of formats
+* Designed to enable authors of **lecture notes** to meet the diverse needs of students by production of a consistent **set** of formats
 * Needed for:
   * Bookdown features but with transformation to Word
-  * Flexible theorem-like environments akin to newtheorem in LaTeX including styling, numbering and classification of type to enable structured colour
+  * Flexible theorem-like environments akin to amsthm package in LaTeX including consistent styling, numbering and classification of type across multiple output formats
     * Numbering system of inbuilt Bookdown theorems can be changed
-    * It is possible to reference other environments within theorem names
+    * Internal references within theorem names and captions
-    * Unnumbered theorem environments
+    * Unnumbered theorem environments with original numbering
     * Shared numbering e.g. between theorem and proposition
     * Newtheorem-type definition of theorem-like environments
     * Repeating theorem-like environments
-  * Inclusion of figures in knitr engine based custom blocks including all theorem-like
+  * Inclusion of figures in knitr engine based custom blocks, including all theorem-like, while still allowing transform to Word
   * Supplied limited controls over visual presentation to enable a coherent set of notes with
     * Known accessibility features
-    * Clear visual markers of structure
+    * Clear visual markers of structure including structured colour for theorem-like environments in non-PDF formats
 * Output as a mini-linked site of a set of formats which can include HTML book, HTML page, Word, EPub3, standard PDF, clear print PDF and large print PDF

-# More information
+# Made at Claverton Down

+ClavertonDown is built by MASH, if you need something to work differently we may be able to adapt it for you.
+However, you should only use ClavertonDown if you cannot achieve what you need using Bookdown as going back requires you to undo all use of extra features!

 * [ClavertonDown](https://bathmash.github.io/clavertondown/)
 * [MASH Accessible Maths project](https://www.bath.ac.uk/projects/mathematics-accessibility/)